hvrlxy/wikidichConverter/README.md

 # wikidichConverter

-This is a program to crawl book's content from [wikidth.net](https://wikidth.net/) provided the link of the book, and convert all chapters into a pdf file.
+This is a program to crawl book's content from [wikidth.net](https://wikidth.net/) provided the link of the book, and convert all chapters into a pdf or ebook file.
+Current, this package supports Markdown, PDF and EPUB format.

 ## Download the package
 Currently, the package is only available in TestPyPi.
 To download the package from the command line, use the command below: